×

 Red Hat recommends the usage of GCP project, managed by the customer, to organize all of your GCP resources.
 A project consists of a set of users and APIs, as well as billing, authentication, and monitoring settings for those APIs.

 It is recommended for the OpenShift Dedicated cluster using a CCS model to be hosted in a GCP project within a GCP organization.
 The Organization resource is the root node of the GCP resource hierarchy and all resources that belong to an organization are grouped under the organization node.
-An IAM service account with certain roles granted is created and applied to the GCP project.
-When you make calls to the API, you typically provide service account keys for authentication.
-Each service account is owned by a specific project, but service accounts can be provided roles to access resources for other projects.
+Customers have the choice of using service account keys or Workload Identity Federation when creating the roles and credentials necessary to access Google Cloud resources within a GCP project.

 Customer requirements